Aftermath: 45 - The Garland of the War (2027)

 2027 (Forty-five – The Garland of the War)

 “Newton,” Hermann says, watching the man make dinner in the midst of an explosive proliferation of containers of all kinds.
 “Are you breeding our saucepans?
-I don’t seem to recall owning so many.”
+I don’t recall owning so many.”

-“Guilty as charged,” Newton replies, smirking.
-“I’m mating them with mixing bowls, actually.
+“Guilty as charged.”
+Newton smirks.
+“I’m mating them with the mixing bowls, actually.
 Hybrid vigor.”

-“Oh I’ve got a good 80 IQ points I’d be happy to throw your way,” Newton says, tasting something that’s simmering on the stove, then scanning the spice rack.
+“Oh, I’ve got a good 80 IQ points I’d be happy to throw your way.”
+Newton tastes something simmering on the stove, then scans the spice rack.
 “Do we have tarragon?”

 “I’ve been asked to teach one,” Hermann tells him, quite truthfully.
 “I haven’t committed yet.
 I don’t have a good sense of how much work it will be.”

 “For you?”
-Newton says, placing the lid back on the saucepan, turning the heat down.
+Newton places the lid back on the saucepan and turns the heat down.
 “Not much.
 Well, actually, I’m not sure what the math ones are like.
-But In the life sciences you just assign some papers, cold call the kids on figures, and free associate in chalk.
-I put in maybe two hours thinking about which papers, what I’m going to say, and what I want them to get out of it.
-And then the class is ninety minutes.”
+In the life sciences, you just assign some papers, cold-call the kids on figures, and free-associate in chalk.
+I put in maybe two hours per class thinking about which papers, what I’ll say, and what I want them to get out of it.
+But I’ve taught a million of these things and my standards are lower than yours.
+You’re probably looking at five hours of prep.”

 “Ten.
 I didn’t want that many, but Sam Gordon twisted my arm.
 I don’t—I’m not in love with bigger groups.”

-“Twisted your arm,” Hermann echoes with a mild disapproval.
+“Twisted your arm,” Hermann echoes with mild disapproval.

 “Eh.
 Nah.
 He was nice about it.
-He just gave me a sob story about how many people wanted to take the class and then I caved and said I’d take everyone, and then he felt bad about the arm twisting and backpedaled and said how about twelve and I said how about ten but you can pick the additional four and he liked that.
+He just gave me a sob story about how many people wanted to take the class, then I caved and said I’d take everyone.
+He felt bad about the arm-twisting and backpedaled and said, ‘How about twelve?’ and I said, “How about ten, but you can pick the additional four,’ and he liked that.
 So I have ten.”

 “I understand you’re quite well regarded.”

-“Hmm,” Newton says, looking up, a mischievous cast to his features.
+“Hmm.”
+Newton looks up, a mischievous cast to his features.
 “Weird.”

-“I happened to run into your department chair a few days ago,” Hermann says, “on his way from some meeting or other.”
+“I happened to run into your department chair a few days ago,” Hermann says.

 Newton nods.
 “Ah.
 Yeah.
 Last Thursday.
 That was a good one.”